 Probably this would be unwise to go through long list of available Unix commands.
 It is quite long and there is no reason to point out each of them here.
 You can take a look at some basic ones in following list.
 I thing it is more important to learn how to use them, get desired result by building more complex commands.
 Commands can also be combined in to single line using piping.
 In this case the output of one command becomes input of next one and so on.
 Lets go with few examples.
 We all know that Raspberry Pi comes with Python installed.
 So we should expect to find lots of .py files here: sudo find / -name *.py this throws us large list of file names: Finding and displaying files that way is useless.
 Viewing is even more painful.
 Let’s say we simply want to count all .py files.
 For this, we use the same command, but instead of throwing the list to the terminal, we feed it to another command that does the counting of lines (we get every file in a new line):

-Its been quite some time since my Raspberry Pi Model B arrived.
+It’s been quite some time since my Raspberry Pi Model B arrived.
 All I’ve done is tried to run several things, blink GPIO with examples found on the Internet, set up a desktop computer for my daughter with TuxPaint.
-I never was big fan of Linux, on desktop computer I always use Windows for my daily tasks.
+I never was a big fan of Linux, on the desktop computer I always use Windows for my daily tasks.
 With cheap single-board computers like Raspberry Pi people looked at Linux with a different perspective.
 We can notice an increased interest in Linux, how to do this and this.
 Who works with Linux long time, it is just another computer where they can work with it and make cool things right away.
-But for us like me, its a good chance get to know Linux better, and learn few tricks.
-There are already tons of information about Raspberry Pi computer.
-Practically anyone can find easy step by step guide how to set up Raspbian image, set basic settings and control it either through terminal screen or like casual computer with monitor, keyboard and mouse.
-From my experience it is a bit too slow for running desktop applications with graphical interface.
-For instance loading TuxPaint takes long time and is not very responsive.
-But for embedded…
+But for us like me, it’s a good chance to get to know Linux better and learn a few tricks.